-Most conversations about healthcare benefits for part-time workers get stuck in one of two places: what’s “fair,” or what keeps you out of trouble under the ACA.
-Those are real concerns.
-But they’re not why part-time benefit strategies usually underperform.
+Most conversations about healthcare benefits for part-time workers get stuck on fairness or ACA compliance.
+Those matter.
+But they're not why part-time benefit strategies usually fall short.

-The bigger issue is structural: part-time workers are often excluded not only from insurance, but from the systems that make benefits work-clear “use-this-first” care pathways, simple onboarding, incentives that actually drive action, and the verification and recordkeeping needed to measure results and stay compliant.
+The bigger issue is structural.
+Part-time workers aren't just left out of insurance—they're left out of the systems that make benefits actually work: clear care pathways, simple onboarding, real incentives, and the recordkeeping needed to measure results and stay compliant.

 The rarely discussed problem: the benefits “operating system” gap

-This is why the part-time problem isn’t mainly an insurance problem.
-It’s a benefits systems design problem.
-If the only time your benefits platform becomes usable is when someone has already crossed an eligibility line, you’re intervening late-after risk has built up.
+So the part-time problem isn't mainly an insurance problem.
+It's a benefits systems design problem.
+If your benefits platform only becomes usable once someone crosses an eligibility line, you're intervening late—after risk has built up.

-Here’s the dynamic most employers experience but few name directly: eligibility cliffs can create adverse selection by design.
+Here's the dynamic most employers experience but few name directly: eligibility cliffs create adverse selection.

-When coverage begins only after an hours or tenure threshold, you often see two trends at once:
+When coverage begins only after an hours or tenure threshold, two trends often show up:

 - Healthier employees wait—they stay part-time longer because they don't feel an immediate need to qualify.